 Students in this intensive, college-level course interpret primary source writings, analyze differing interpretations of American history, and debate major issues that have shaped our common experience as Americans.
 The course begins with Pre-Columbian Civilizations and continues through to the end of the 20th century and requires a heavy load of reading and essay writing.
-It is expected that all students enrolling in an AP class will take the advanced placement exam that is administered in the spring.
-Prerequisites include a sophomore teacher recommendation, and completion of summer reading.
+It is required that all students enrolling in an AP class will take the advanced placement exam that is administered in the spring.
+Students will be assigned summer work prior to the start of the new school year.